 - Charity is a really, really wonderful woman and deserves a smartphone.

 - We run extremely hectic lives and staying coordinated with one another and with others is greatly facilitated through our use of our smartphones.

 - We don’t have a home telephone (or television/cable), so I figure its a fair trade-off.

 So how much does it cost to have a smartphone these days?
-Around $80/mo. – if you go with a major provider like AT&T or Verizon and aren’t on a business plan!
+Around $80/mo. – if you go with a major provider like AT&T or Verizon and aren’t on a business plan!3Businesses get discounts, since they bring in a number of customers.
 It feels a bit like highway robbery!

 Don’t get me wrong…I’m not someone who minds paying a premium for a good service, and in fact there is only one part of the provider’s plan that really ticks me off: